 Security Clearance: This position requires a Department of Energy (DOE) Q-level clearance.

 If you are selected, we will initiate a Federal background investigation to determine if you meet eligibility requirements for access to classified information or matter.
 In addition, all L or Q cleared employees are subject to random drug testing.
 Q-level clearance requires U.S. citizenship.
 If you hold multiple citizenships (U.S. and another country), you may be required to renounce your non-U.S. citizenship before a DOE L or Q clearance will be processed/granted.

 Note: This is a two year Postdoctoral appointment with the possibility of extension to a maximum of three years.
-Eligible candidates are recent PhDs within five years of the month of the degree award at time of hire date.
+Eligible candidates are those who have been awarded a PhD at time of hire date.

 Lawrence Livermore National Laboratory (LLNL), located in the San Francisco Bay Area (East Bay), is a premier applied science laboratory that is part of the National Nuclear Security Administration (NNSA) within the Department of Energy (DOE).
 LLNL's mission is strengthening national security by developing and applying cutting-edge science, technology, and engineering that respond with vision, quality, integrity, and technical excellence to scientific issues of national importance.
 The Laboratory has a current annual budget of about $2.1 billion, employing approximately 6,800 employees.

 LLNL is an affirmative action/ equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, marital status, national origin, ancestry, sex, sexual orientation, gender identity, disability, medical condition, protected veteran status, age, citizenship, or any other characteristic protected by law.